Frequently Asked Questions About Having Your Baby at Scripps

 This will vary depending on how you and your baby are doing.
 Ask your obstetrician regarding specific concerns about your length of stay and health insurance allowances.

 Hospital stays for vaginal births are 48 hours or less, and 96 hours or less following a cesarean birth.
-Be aware of what your insurance covers to avoid unexpected, out-of-pocket costs.
+Some patients may need to stay up to 96 hours if medically indicated.

 Is a car seat required for my baby?

 Yes, your baby must be in an approved car safety seat when you leave the hospital.
-Find out more about car safety for your baby.